rust-cli/book/src/in-depth/signals.md

 that you then check in various places in your program.
 For example,
 you can set an `Arc<AtomicBool>`
-(a boolean that shareable between threads) in your signal handler, and in hot loops, or when waiting for a thread,
+(a boolean shareable between threads) in your signal handler, and in hot loops, or when waiting for a thread,